Learn how to make homemade grape juice from scratch! How to pick, wash, and make grapes into juice. All you have to do is make it & drink it!

 My home now also has grapevines in the yard.
 They didn’t produce well the first summer we lived here, but after my husband set in and started taking care of them after years of neglect, they have been producing abundant grapes.
 While my daughters and I love to stand out in the yard and eat them straight off the vine, I’ve had to find something else to do with all of the grapes we have.

-I’ve made jelly a few times, but this year I decided to follow my mother-in-law’s advice and make some homemade grape juice.
-She has been making grape juice for years and was able to pass on some wisdom to me.
+I’ve made jelly a few times, but this year I decided to follow my mother-in-law’s advice and learn how to make grape juice.
+She has been making homemade grape juice for years and was able to pass on some wisdom to me.

 How to Make Grape Juice

-Let me start out by saying that making grape juice is a time consuming process.
-It’s worth it in the long run, but expect the process to take several hours.
+Let me start out by saying that, when learning how to make grape juice, I found out it’s a time-consuming process.
+It is worth it in the long run, but expect the process to be quick.

 What You Need